Outline of the Rust programming language

 The following outline is provided as an overview of and topical guide to Rust:

 Rust is a multi-paradigm programming language emphasizing performance, memory safety, and concurrency.
 Rust was initially developed by Graydon Hoare starting in 2006, later sponsored and maintained by Mozilla Research starting in 2009, and first publicly released in 2010, with version 1.0 released in 2015.
-Rust is syntactically similar to C++ but guarantees memory safety without requiring a garbage collector.
+Rust is syntactically similar to C++ but guarantees memory safety without needing a garbage collector.